Finland Mineral Potential Mapping and GIS

-Although the Central Lapland Greenstone Belt is one the richest gold producing regions in Finland and contains numerous orogenic gold, iron oxide copper gold and palaeoplacer gold deposits, there are also a number of deposits with an atypical metal association including significant copper, cobalt, nickel and/or uranium.
+The Central Lapland Greenstone Belt is one the richest gold-producing regions in Finland.
+While it contains numerous orogenic gold, iron-oxide copper gold, and palaeoplacer gold deposits, there is also a number of deposits with an atypical metal association including significant copper, cobalt, nickel, and/or uranium.
 These elements are typically present in minor to sub-economic concentrations, although copper has been extracted from Saattopora and Sirkka.

-mineral exploration tenders, provided by the Finish Ministry of Trade and Industry, and has
+tenders provided by the Finnish Ministry of Trade and Industry, and has

-provided a valuable mineral exploration tool for clients
+provided a valuable mineral exploration tool for clients looking for

-prospective areas not yet covered by mineral exploration
+prospective areas not yet covered by mineral exploration tenements.